 Instructions

-- In a bowl, combine oyster sauce, soy sauce, fish sauce, black soy sauce, water, and sugar.
-Stir to dissolve the sugar.
+- In a separate bowl, mix together oyster sauce, soy sauce, fish sauce, black soy sauce, a bit of water, and sugar.
+Stir the mixture until the sugar has fully dissolved.

-- Add the diced onion and long beans; stir until the chicken is fully cooked.
+- Incorporate the diced onion and chopped long beans into the pan, continuing to stir until the chicken is fully cooked through.

 Notes